Frederick Rese: Detroit

 On March 8, 1833, Father Rese was named to be the first bishop of Detroit with a papal bull in which Pope Gregory XVI declared as he erected the Diocese of Detroit.
 Father Rese would be the first German-born bishop in the United States.
 Ten months elapsed, however, before Detroit welcomed its own bishop.
 Father Rese desired to be consecrated by Bishop Joseph Rosati of St. Louis, and he deferred the event until Bishop Rosati should pass through Cincinnati on his way to the Second Provincial Council of Baltimore.
 The consecration took place on October 6, 1833, in the cathedral at Cincinnati.
 Following the ceremony, the two bishops set out to attend the deliberations at the council.
 They returned to Cincinnati at the end of November, and Bishop Rese tarried there, winding up affairs, until the end of the year.
 On January 7, 1834, Bishop Rese made his entry into Detroit to take possession of his see at Ste.
 Anne Cathedral.

 The parish of Most Holy Trinity was established by 1835.
 German immigrants established a small settlement named Connor's Creek and built a log church which they called Kirchen Wald (Church in the Woods) and where Redemptionists missionaries offered services.
 The name was later changed to "Chapel of the Assumption" and later "St. Mary's in the Woods" before being designated the Assumption of the Blessed Virgin Mary Church.

 In 1838 he again travelled to Europe, where in Munich he reconciled the establishment of a Bavarian missionary association (Ludwig-Missionsverein) with King Louis I.

 About 1840 Rese became demented; uncapable to fulfil his office, he was recalled to Rome.
 He finally retired to a nursery home of the Daughters of Charity of Saint Vincent de Paul in Hildesheim.
-In accordance with the practice of the time, he remained nominally the Bishop of Detroit for another 30 years until his death in 1871, his diocese administrated by coadjutor bishops.
+In accordance with the practice of the time, he remained nominally the Bishop of Detroit for another 30 years until his death in 1871, his diocese administrated by coadjutor bishops (in primis Peter Paul Lefevere from 1841 until his death in 1869).
 He was succeeded by his compatriot Caspar Henry Borgess.